-From Student to Lavyer to Judge
+From Student to Lawyer to Judge

-- 66. The PRP Bill defines "newspaper" to mean a periodical of loose-folded sheets usually printed on newsprint and brought out daily or at least once in a week, containing information on current events, public news or comments on public news.
-Who among the following is covered by the definition of newspaper? - (A) Mr. X publishing news content on digital media. - (B) Mr. Y publishing books containing the comments of the public on public news - (C) Mr. Z publishing news content in print media on weekly basis. - (D) All of the above.
+66. The PRP Bill defines "newspaper" to mean a periodical of loose-folded sheets usually printed on newsprint and brought out daily or at least once in a week, containing information on current events, public news or comments on public news.
+Who among the following is covered by the definition of newspaper?

+(A) Mr. X publishing news content on digital media.

+- (B) Mr. Y publishing books containing the comments of the public on public news - (C) Mr. Z publishing news content in print media on weekly basis.